Introduction to P2P Crypto Trading

 The Risks and Challenges Associated with Peer-to-Peer (P2P) Crypto Trading

-While it seems that decentralized trading is a perfect solution to all of the problems facing the world of financial markets, the lack of regulations in peer-to-peer crypto exchanges is a big issue for many retail traders.
+While it seems that decentralized trading is a perfect solution to all of the problems facing the world of financial markets, the lack of regulations in peer-to-peer crypto exchanges is a big issue for many retail traders engaging in cryptocurrency transactions.

 Let’s talk about this problem and some others: